Rony-Mathew/React-Calculator/README.md

 ## Project Name & Pitch

-ToDo-List-App
+Simple-Calculator-app

-A training project to create a ToDo App using React.
+A training project to create a simple calculator application

 ## Installation and Setup Instructions